-How to Tour the DMZ from Seoul [2023]
+How to Tour the DMZ from Seoul [2024]

 One of the most popular one-day tours from Seoul is to tour the DMZ, the Demilitarized Zone which is the 240km / 150 mi long border along the 38th parallel between North and South Korea.

-Learn more about the three options to visit the DMZ, including details of the major attractions and tour options and how to book your tours.
+Learn more about the options to visit the DMZ, including details of the major attractions and tour options and how to book your tours.

 DMZ Korea Tour Comparison Table